 - 30. What do observations tell us about the likelihood of disks around young stars?
 What do we know about disks and binary stars?
-What do the observations of disks imply about likely values for $f_p$ ? - 31.
+What do the observations of disks imply about likely values for fD? - 31.
 What advantage do infrared observations have in attempts to detect directly planets around other stars? - 32.
 Describe the astrometric and spectroscopic methods for detecting planets around other stars.
 What are the advantages and drawbacks of each?
 Which method works better for planets orbiting close to their star and which works better for planets in large orbits?
 Describe how searches for transits and microlensing can detect planets.
-Which method was used to detect most of the new planets detected so far? - 33.
-Based on the updates given in class, roughly how many planets are known to exist around other stars?
-Describe the nature of the planets found so far.
+Which method was used to detect most of the new planets detected so far? - Based on the updates given in class, roughly how many planets are known to exist around other stars?
 How does their discovery affect our estimates of $f_p$ ? - 34.
-Give your estimate for $f_p$ and explain how you arrived at it.
+Discuss the possible issues for forming planets around binary stars.